Click Here for Our Recommended Antivirus for Your Device

 What is Dysgraphia?

-Dysgraphia is a neurological disorder that causes difficulty with handwriting and spelling for some people, but not others.
+Dysgraphia is a neurological disorder that causes difficulty with handwriting and spelling for some people but not others.
 Graphic school benefits of dyslexia.

 Dysgraphia causes difficulty with written expression because thought processes are not translated to paper as they are in the brain.
 Dysgraphia is difficulty in learning how to write words correctly.

-Dysgraphia is a specific learning disorder that affects someone’s ability to write legibly and often presents as illegible scribblings.
+Dysgraphia is a specific learning disorder that affects someone’s ability to write legibly and presents as illegible scribblings.

 Dysgraphia is a difficulty in motor skills that affects one’s ability to write.
 Dysgraphia causes difficulty with written expression because thought processes are not translated to paper as they are in the brain.